 Like a Tiger Woods shanked drive or a Roger Federer missed lob, making mistakes helps you master your skills.
 Learn from past marketing mistakes to improve your future marketing chances.

-As all three projects were on new products, we recommend you check out our guide to marketing innovation for more on that topic.
+As all 3 projects were on new products, we recommend you check out our guide to marketing innovation for more on that topic.
 And of course, contact us if we can help you learn from your own marketing mistakes.